Zoltan Bathory: Martial arts

+In a Revolver magazine article, it was revealed that he is a co-owner of Epic Roll, a premier jiu-jitsu gear manufacturer.

+In January 2024, it was announced that Bathory had partnered with and acquired a large stake in The Professional Grappling Federation, a Pro Jiu-Jitsu League.
+Their investment in the league led the competition to new heights with a record-breaking $100,000 grand prize and the involvement of some of the most legendary names in the sport, including Roger Gracie, Andre Galvao, Eddie Bravo, and Rigan Machado as team captains.

+On March 19, 2024, it was announced that Bathory and his partners Brandon McCraghen, Heather Gracie and Keelan Lawyer of PGF (Professional Grappling Federation) had inked a deal with the UFC for their BJJ competition league to be broadcast on UFC Fight Pass.

 Philanthropy

 Five Finger Death Punch have played many military benefit concerts, visited bases around the world and spearheaded a fundraising campaign for veterans suffering from post-traumatic stress disorder and traumatic brain injury.

 In 2014, the band launched a campaign that raised over $225,000.
 The band used their recent music video for their latest single "Wrong Side of Heaven" to focus on the theme and launched website 5fdp4Vets.com.
 They also started selling a custom jersey which was designed by Bathory, on Indiegogo.
 The funds raised went to organizations that raise awareness about post-traumatic stress disorder.

 Bathory was elected as the chairman of development of the non-profit organization The Home Deployment Project in Las Vegas, helping veterans suffering from post-traumatic stress disorder and chronic homelessness.

-In 2017, it was announced that Bathory had joined VETPAW (Veterans Empowered To Protect African Wildlife), an anti-poaching organization consisting of US combat veterans.
+In 2017, it was announced that Bathory had joined VETPAW (Veterans Empowered to Protect African Wildlife), an anti-poaching organization consisting of US combat veterans.
 VETPAW focuses on fighting against illegal rhino killings on the continent.
 To achieve this, VETPAW launched Operation Rhino Shield in South Africa where they deployed a team of Army, Marine and Navy veterans on private reserves that are under direct threat from rhino poachers.

 Bathory is a long-time supporter of law enforcement and first responders.
 In 2017, Five Finger Death Punch donated $58,000 to The Badge of Honor Memorial Foundation, an organization recognized by the Department of Justice, that's available to assist the departments and families of fallen police officers by identifying all the federal and state benefits that are available for them.

 In 2018, Bathory spearheaded another campaign wherein his band Five Finger Death Punch donated a portion of their ticket sales ($95,000) to C.O.P.S.
 (Concerns of Police Survivors), an organization that supports families of officers killed in the line of duty by offering scholarships, counseling services and peer support.

 In 2019, Five Finger Death Punch teamed up with Brantley Gilbert, Brian May of Queen and Kenny Wayne Shepherd to re-record a new version of Shepherd's song "Blue on Black".
 All proceeds from the recording is donated to First Responders via The Gary Sinise Foundation.